ARTIFICIAL INTELLIGENCE AND NEXT GENERATION DISTRIBUTED COMMAND AND CONTROL

 • Estimated Funding: Approximately $99M total.

-• Individual Awards: Typically range from $200K to $20M, not normally exceeding 48 months.
-Awards can be made up to the BAA ceiling.
+• Individual Awards: Normally $200K to $20M, up to 48 months.
+Potential for awards up to the BAA ceiling.

 Submission & Evaluation

-• Foreign Participation: Closed to foreign participation (ownership and nationals), with exceptions for unclassified fundamental research.
-Specific requirements apply for foreign nationals and FOCI companies.
+• Eligibility: All qualified offerors.
+Closed to foreign participation/nationals, with exceptions for unclassified fundamental research.

-• S&T Protection: A Security Risk Review will be conducted prior to award.
-Offerors must submit required forms (SF 424, Security Program Questionnaire, Privacy Act Statement) for "Covered Individuals" (Senior/Key Personnel).
+• S&T Protection: Proposals are subject to a Security Risk Review.
+Offerors must submit required forms (SF 424, Security Program Questionnaire, Privacy Act Statement) for "Covered Individuals."
 Failure to comply may lead to award declination.

 People